r3lit-lab/r3lit-lab.github.io/content/authors/alfredo/_index.md

   - PhD Students
 ---

-Alfredo Gomez is a first-year PhD student at the Language Technologies Institute within Carnegie Mellon University’s School of Computer Science, advised by Mona Diab and Fernando Diaz.
+Alfredo Gomez is a PhD student at the Language Technologies Institute within Carnegie Mellon University’s School of Computer Science, advised by Mona Diab and Fernando Diaz.